Jack Klugman

-Jack Klugman (April 27, 1922 – December 24, 2012) was an American actor of stage, film, and television.
+Jack Klugman (April 27, 1922 – December 24, 2012) was an American actor of stage, film and television.

-He began his career in 1950 and started television and film work with roles in 12 Angry Men (1957) and Cry Terror!
+Klugman began his career in 1949 and started television and film work with roles in 12 Angry Men (1957) and Cry Terror!
 (1958).
 During the 1960s, he guest-starred on numerous television series.
 Klugman won his first Primetime Emmy Award for his guest-starring role on The Defenders in 1964.
 He also made a total of four appearances on The Twilight Zone from 1960 to 1963.
 In 1965, Klugman replaced Walter Matthau as Oscar Madison in the Broadway play The Odd Couple.
 Five years later, he reprised that role in the television adaptation of The Odd Couple opposite Tony Randall.
 The series aired from 1970 to 1975.
 Klugman won his second and third Primetime Emmy Awards and a Golden Globe Award for his work on the series.
 From 1976 to 1983, he starred in the title role in Quincy, M.E., for which he earned four Primetime Emmy Award nominations.

 Early life and education

-Klugman was born in Philadelphia, the youngest of six children born to Rose, a hat maker, and Max Klugman, a house painter.
-His parents were Russian-Jewish immigrants.
+Klugman was born in Philadelphia, Pennsylvania on April 27, 1922, the youngest of six children of Russian-Jewish immigrants Rochel “Rose” (née Chaikin), a milliner, and Mendel “Max” Klugman, a house painter.
 Klugman served in the United States Army during World War II.

 He attended Carnegie Institute of Technology, now Carnegie Mellon University, in Pittsburgh.
 While there, his drama teacher told him, "Young man, you are not suited to be an actor.
 You are suited to be a truck driver."
-After the war, he pursued acting roles in New York City while sharing an apartment with friend, and fellow ex-GI turned actor Charles Bronson.
+After the war, he pursued acting roles in New York City while sharing an apartment with friend, and fellow veteran turned actor, Charles Bronson.